andy489/Data_Structures_and_Algorithms/FMI Data Structures & Algorithms/week 6/Task 02.md

 ## Task 2.
 You are given a pointer to the root of a binary tree.
-Print the top view of the binary tree.
+Print the top view of the binary tree.<br>
-Top view means when you look the tree from the top the nodes, what you will see will be called the top view of the tree.
+Top view: when you look the tree from the top, what you will see will be called the top view of the tree.
 See the example below.
 You only have to complete the function.
 For example :